Networking in simple terms means exchanging information to build a professional relationship.

 Also read: How to leverage LinkedIn search?

-Here are a few key takeaways from the blog:
+Here are a few key takeaways from the blog that you can keep in mind while networking for a job:

 - Networking is not how many people you know but how many people know you.